-The series data structure represents an expression as a truncated series in one specified indeterminate, expanded about a particular point.
-It is created by a call to the MultiSeries[multiseries] function will always return an object of this type, or 0.
+The SERIES data structure represents an expression as a truncated series in one specified indeterminate, expanded at a particular point.
+A call to the MultiSeries[multiseries] function will always return an object of this type, or 0.

 Download Help Document